 By default the chart is sorted by Frequency %, in decreasing order, emphasizing concepts increasing in frequency.
 If you click on the Freq (%) header, it will reverse the sort order and show concepts decreasing in frequency.
 You can also click on the Freq (#), which will show the concepts with the greatest increase or decrease in raw frequency.

-When the Emergent Concepts chart appears on the Unmapped Verbatims page, it shows concepts with the biggest change based only on the subset of data that is not already captured in a saved query.
+When the Emergent Concepts chart appears on the Unmapped Verbatims page, it shows concepts with the biggest change based only on the subset of data that is not already captured in a theme.
 Because of this, you are more likely to detect the beginnings of new, unique themes rather than changes within existing themes that you are tracking.
-The query drilldown of the Dashboard is the best place to achieve the latter.
+The theme drilldown of the Dashboard is the best place to achieve the latter.

 By applying dashboard filters you'll change the data used by the Emergent Concepts chart, allowing you to pinpoint key changes within a specific customer segment.